edemaine/font-webapp/README.md

   but called even if `shouldRender` returned false.
   There are two additional objects: the `changed` object (see above) and a boolean `rendered` indicating whether there was an actual render.
-  Useful e.g. to start/stop animations according to `state`, without animation toggles requiring a rerender (`shouldRender` can still return `false` but `afterMaybeRender` can still control the rendered glyphs).
+  Useful e.g. to start/stop animations or partially rerender existing glyphs according to `state`, without these toggles requiring a rerender (`shouldRender` can still return `false` but `afterMaybeRender` can still control the rendered glyphs).
   Note that `changed` will be `undefined` if a render was forced via `render()`.